andreqaugusto/stream-processing-project/README.md

 ![Sending Data using N=10](imgs/make_data.png)

 You can visualize the messages sent using the Kafka UI available at [localhost:8080](http://localhost:8080).
-The messages are sent to the `transactions` topic. `kSQL` stores the aggregations at the `transactions_aggregate_ksql` topic and `Flink` stores the results in the `transactions_aggregate_flink` topic.
+The messages are sent to the `transactions` topic.
+The aggregations are stored at the `transactions_aggregate_{{ technology }}` topic.

 ![Messages in Kafka](imgs/kafka_messages.png)

-Then, you can see the resulting tables in `pinot` using the `pinot-controller` interface at [localhost:9000](http://localhost:9000).
+Then, you can see the resulting tables for results coming from `kSQL` in `pinot` using the `pinot-controller` interface at [localhost:9000](http://localhost:9000).

 ![Data in Pinot](imgs/pinot_table.png)